microsoft/FHIRPower/README.md

 ### Azure API for FHIR
 - Deploy Azure API for FHIR with First Party Auth by [deploying via the Azure Portal](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir-paas-portal-quickstart).
-- To access the Azure API for FHIR, apply RBAC by adding users to FHIR Data Reader or FHIR Data Contributor role using Access Control (IAM).
-The users with access with authenticate through the Connector, the connector assumes their role.
+- To access the Azure API for FHIR, apply RBAC by adding users to `FHIR Data Reader` or `FHIR Data Contributor` role using Access Control (IAM).
+The users with access will authenticate through the Connector which assumes their role.
 - Load sample data into Azure API for FHIR.
 Detailed instructions to load synthetic data can be found in [OpenHack-FHIR Github](https://github.com/microsoft/OpenHack-FHIR/tree/main/Challenge01-AzureAPIforFHIR#task-2-generate--load-synthetic-data)
 - More details on using [Azure API for FHIR](https://github.com/microsoft/OpenHack-FHIR)

 ### Power Platform
-- [Power Platform](https://docs.microsoft.com/en-us/power-platform/) environment and access to create Power Apps.
+- Get access to [Power Platform](https://docs.microsoft.com/en-us/power-platform/) environment to create Power Apps.
 - Custom Connectors [FHIRBase](https://docs.microsoft.com/en-us/connectors/fhirbase/) and [FHIRClinical](
 https://docs.microsoft.com/en-us/connectors/fhirclinical/) needs to be added to your PowerPlatform environment by your Admin.
 - Details on [FHIRBase Actions](https://docs.microsoft.com/en-us/connectors/fhirbase/#actions) and [FHIRClinical Actions](https://docs.microsoft.com/en-us/connectors/fhirclinical/#actions) for API calls.
 - Mapping [FHIR Base and Clinical Resources](https://www.hl7.org/fhir/resourcelist.html) to FHIRBase and FHIRClinical connectors.
 - More details on [Power Apps](https://docs.microsoft.com/en-us/powerapps/)

-## Get Started
+## Getting Started
+This repository provides a starter kit by reading few fields from these FHIR resources - Patient, Practitioner, Observation, Encounter, Appointment, Medication Request and Diagnostic Report (Lab Results).
+It provdies the possibility to extend the App to include more fields and resources, write and update to Azure API for FHIR.

+Steps to import sample Power App packages and run them in your Power Platform and Azure API for FHIR environments:

 ### Import sample PowerApps package
 - Download the sample [packages](./packages).